evnbr/bindery/docs/info.md

 ## Info

-#### A Brief History of Web to Print
+#### Print to Web to Print

 Computer printers predate computer screens.

 #### Bindery is not trying to be...

-1. [InDesign](#) — Bindery is for people who are interested in creating layouts programmatically.
+1. InDesign — Bindery is for people who are interested in creating layouts programmatically.
 It's not a graphical user interface (though you could build one around it).
-2. [A PDF generator](#) — Bindery assumes you're printing straight from the browser.
+2. A PDF generator — Bindery assumes you're printing straight from the browser.
 If you want to adjust a PDF setting, your browser must support it—for example, you must use a page size provided by your browser's print dialog.
-3. [LaTeX](#) — Bindery is intended to let everyone who knows web standards (or is learning) to make books.
+3. [LaTeX](https://www.latex-project.org/) — Bindery is intended to let everyone who knows web standards (or is learning) to design books.
 It takes advantage of all the existing tools and documentation—browsers, text editor, web inspectors, etc. LaTeX is its own layout system and language for technical users.